-Staff will be temporarily redeployed to support other service areas responding to the COVID-19 pressures.

-The Council has powers in accordance with s1-6 of the Localism Act 2011 to do that which will be to the 'benefit of the authority, its area or persons resident or present in its area'.
+T === Finance It is estimated that the department will lose approximately £5,000 per week in client contributions.
+This loss of income will be met from the COVID-19 emergency grant.
+Human Resources Staff will be temporarily redeployed to support other service areas responding to the COVID-19 pressures.
+Legal The Council has powers in accordance with s1-6 of the Localism Act 2011 to do that which will be to the 'benefit of the authority, its area or persons resident or present in its area'.
 The proposed benefit of this action is to support the reduction in COVID-19 infections and reduce the transmission of the virus.
 Due to the timescales involved it has not been possible to consult affected persons but arrangements have been put in place to assess those current service users who will be impacted by the decision and to ensure that they are provided with alternate support should this be required.
 An evaluation of the risks of this course of action and the mitigation of these risks and an EIA are being undertaken.
 The decision is a proportionate and reasonable response to COVID-19 risks.
 The suspension of this service type, in isolation, where other services will continue on a business as usual basis is possible applying flexibilities under the Care Act 2014.
-It represents a Stage 2 decision as set out within the Care Act easements: Guidance for local authorities

-Consultation with relevant Cabinet Member (s) - please note this is obligatory.

-Discussion between Helen Jones and Cllr Jean Wharmby on 23/03/2020

-Consultation with Cllr Wharmby at Cabinet Member Committee 11/06/2020, 25/06/2020, 9/07/2020, 24/07/2020 and 6/08/2020, 3/09/2020,
+It represents a Stage 2 decision as set out within the Care Act easements: Guidance for local authorities Consultation with relevant Cabinet Member (s) - please note this is obligatory.
+Discussion between Helen Jones and Cllr Jean Wharmby on 23/03/2020 Consultation with Cllr Wharmby on Review 19/05/2020 Consultation with Cllr Wharmby on Review 27/05/2020 Consultation with Cllr Wharmby at Cabinet Member Committee 11/06/2020 ,25/06/2020, 9/07/2020, 24/07/2020 and 6/8/2020 , 3/09/2020,